SAP-archive/teched2020-DEV268/exercises/ex1/README.md

   @Semantics.quantity.unitOfMeasure: 'QuantityUnit'
   QUANTITY as Quantity,
   QUANTITY_UNIT as QuantityUnit,
+  ...
+ }
 </pre>

-The behavior impelemenation was generated such that the object id which acts as a semantic key was marked as readonly.
+The behavior impelemenation was generated such that the field **InventoryID** which acts as a semantic key was marked as readonly.

 <pre>
 field ( readonly ) InventoryID;